msuwanc/util/README.md

 - For toggle feature on any block of code(support Runnable and Supplier for now)

 ListHelper
-- For reverse, concat and pagination
+- For reverse, concat, pagination and convertNullToEmpty

 SetHelper
 - For concat